 However, if you plan on visiting a few attractions in Helsinki, and are also thinking about using the public transport network, it is possible to save some considerable money using city discount passes.

 The Helsinki Card is a city pass that comes in 1, 2, and 3 day versions.
-It offers entry to the majority of attractions on our list, including the museums, as well as attractions like the Zoo and Aquarium.
-It also includes the hop on hop off bus, canal cruise, and a wide range of other sights.
+It offers entry to the majority of attractions on our list, including the museums.
+It also includes public transport in the city, the hop on hop off bus, canal cruise, and a wide range of other sights.
 You can see the full list of attractions here.

 The Museum Card is a little bit different.
 It’s valid for a whole year, and actually works across all of Finland – not just Helsinki.
 It covers over 280 museums across the country, and we saw many locals using it for museum entry in Helsinki – which makes a lot of sense given how it is valid for a year.